utkarshg6/helpful/Git.md

 ## Differences between `reset` and `checkout`

+- There is a very good explanation on [stackoverflow.](https://stackoverflow.com/questions/3639342/whats-the-difference-between-git-reset-and-git-checkout)

 ### `reset`

 1. The `git reset {commit-hash}` moves the `HEAD` as well as the the branch reference to a particualar commit.